18F/join.tts.gsa.gov/pages/positions/consulting-software-engineer.md

 This role may be perfect for you if you have the technical skills to tackle engineering problems, the social skills to face human-factors problems, and the judgment to differentiate between the two.
 Our ideal candidate will be equally excited about sticky technical issues and intricate human ones.
 Impact in this role can’t be measure on a GitHub contribution graph; ideal candidates should be equally comfortable solving technical problems by writing code, explaining technical design architecture to technical and less technical folks alike, and leading organizational strategy and change.

 18F’s core languages are Ruby, Python, JavaScript, and Go.
 You should have strong, demonstrable experience with at least one of these languages and should be proficient in web development, relational databases, and using Unix-like operating systems.
 You should understand engineering best practices such as source control, automated testing, continuous integration and deployment, and peer review.
 The strongest candidates will have a background working on cross-functional, multidisciplinary teams that deliver digital products and services in an incremental, user-focused environment.

+{% if page.state != 'upcoming' %}
+  This is a Schedule A position under 5 CFR 213.3102(r) to hire unique technical skills to develop innovative digital tools and services in the Excepted Services, US Digital Service 18F Fellowship Program.
+The 18F office is charged with developing innovative digital tools and services and uses lean startup and agile development principles to collaborate with other agencies to fix technical problems, build products, and improve how government serves the public through technology.

+  As an Innovation Specialist, the team member serves the government and makes an impact on a massive scale.
+The position requires that fellows perform work of an exceptional degree of difficulty across a wide range of topics at the convergence of technology, policy, and delivery.
+The incumbent leverages their experience deploying high quality, user centric platforms and services to lead major initiatives, consult on systems and policy proposal, and provide technical, policy, and programmatic guidance to government.

+  This position is located within the General Services Administration (GSA),  Federal Acquisition Service (FAS), Technology Transformation Service (TTS), Office of 18F.

+  GSA has been repeatedly named as one of the ['Best Places to Work'](http://bestplacestowork.org/BPTW/rankings/overall/mid)  in the federal government.
+  You will have access to many [benefits](http://www.gsa.gov/portal/category/26702) including:

+  - Health insurance (choose from a wide range of plans)
+  - Life insurance coverage with several options
+  - Sick leave and vacation time, including 10 paid holidays per year
+  - Thrift Savings Plan (similar to a 401(k) plan)
+  - Flexible work schedules and telework
+  - Transit and child care subsidies
+  - Training and development
+  - Flexible spending accounts
+  - Long-term care insurance
+  - Training and development
+{% endif %}

 ## Key Objectives